Web application security in Laravel: from OWASP to production operations

 A04: Insecure design

 This is architectural, not code-level.
-Rate limiting on authentication endpoints, account lockout after failed attempts, and separation of privilege between user roles.
+Rate limiting on authentication endpoints, account lockout after failed attempts, and separation of privilege between user roles following the principle of least privilege.
 Laravel's ThrottleRequests middleware handles the first case.
-The other two require deliberate design.
+The other two require deliberate design decisions during data modelling and role definition.

 A05: Security misconfiguration